haymez/blackjack/README.md

 ###Bugs/Issues
 * JQuery call stack issue
-* Images are too large
+* Images are much too large
+* Game lets player deal with bet that's higher then player's funds should allow
+* Getting a natural results in 12 points instead of 21
+* Clicking cancel after clicking "New Game" still resets players funds and bet